 Heart of the Incubus

-Demons of Infernum - Book Four - Rosalie Lario
+A Demons of Infernum novella by Rosalie Lario

 Biochemist Cresso Taylor lives the sort of lifestyle most men would envy—he has wealth, natural incubus charm, and more women than he can handle.
 But it’s not enough anymore.
 Not after meeting Genevieve Russell, the sexy scientist who works with him at Elcorp Laboratory.
 And she wants absolutely nothing to do with him.